 We are what we eat.
 That’s why nutrition always plays an important part of leading a healthy lifestyle.
 A well-balanced diet can benefit our body and mind in so many ways.
 Eating nutritious foods can help boost your immunity system and reduce the risk of injury.
 Add more vitamin C to your diet to help boost your immune system during the colder months.
 Vitamin C is an essential vitamin which our bodies can’t produce but can absorb through nutrition.
 Because vitamin C is a powerful antioxidant, it assists in boosting our immune system.

-Try to include 5 serves of veggies and 2 serves of fruits a day into your diet.
+Try to include 5 serves of veggies and 2 servings of fruits a day into your diet.
 Enjoy winter seasonal vegetables, like broccoli and cauliflower, legumes and seasonal fruits such as mandarins and oranges.

 Drink plenty of water